ldko/item_project/README.md

 - To favorite an item from BDR, enter the BDR identifier, choose to make it public or private, and optionally, add some notes.

+# API

+- Retrieve all items that have been favorited in the system: <http://127.0.0.1:8000/api/items/>

+- An authenticated user can retrieve their favorite items: <http://127.0.0.1:8000/home/?format=json>

 # Testing
 - Run tests via `(venv) $ python ./manage.py test`.